Suppression of mid-circuit measurement crosstalk errors with micromotion: Crosstalk characterization

 We make use of two extensions to standard RB: leakage RB~\cite{Wood18} and interleaved RB~\cite{Magesan12}.
 Leakage RB is used when ``leakage errors'' connect the computational space to an extra subspace.
 Measurement and reset crosstalk are both examples of leakage errors.
 Leakage RB returns the rate that errors force population to leave (leakage $L$) or return (seepage $S$) to the computational subspace, defined as

 where $\Lambda[\cdot]$ is the error channel in question, $\mathds{1}_c$ is the identity on the computational subspace, and $\mathds{1}_e$ is the identity on the extra subspace.
 Leakage RB analysis can be applied to the same dataset used for standard RB if the proper measurement outcomes are saved.
 The leakage analysis requires outcomes that project on to the computational subspace.
 This is like measuring the population left in the computational subspace, which in our case is the measured dark state population $p_0$.
-The original leakage RB proposal~\cite{Wood18} uses assumptions about the gates to show that $p_0(\ell)$ decays exponentially with sequence length, but such assumptions require control that is unavailable in our system.
+The original leakage RB proposal~\cite{Wood18} uses assumptions about the gates to show that the average dark state population over a set of given length circuits $\overline{p}_0(\ell)$ decays exponentially with rate $t$ proportional to the leakage and seepage rates, but such assumptions require control that is unavailable in our system.
 Instead, we make reasonable assumptions about the errors being benchmarked; mainly that they are incoherent and symmetrically connect the extra subspace.
 Further details are in Appendix~\ref{app:benchmarking_methods}.
-With these assumptions, $p_0$ decays exponentially as $p_0(\ell) = A t^{\ell+1} + B$ with rate $t= 1 - L - S$.
+With these assumptions, $\overline{p}_0$ decays exponentially as $\overline{p}_0(\ell) = A t^{\ell+1} + B$ with rate $t= 1 - L - S$.

 Interleaved RB uses the same sequences as standard RB but performs an additional experiment where a gate in question is interleaved between each randomized gate.
 The original interleaved RB proposal bounds the fidelity of the interleaved gate by comparing decay rates with and without the interleaved gate.
 In our case, we do not perform such an analysis and just measure the decay of the interleaved experiment.